 \subsection{Future work}

 We see two primary directions for future work.
 In terms of the fitting algorithm itself, there is likely room for improvement in computational efficiency.
 In \cite{kesaniemi2018} the authors suggest combining direct methods such as SOD, FC, and BOOK with iterative methods such as CADMM and now CTEF.
 Since direct methods are faster, this could reduce the time complexity.
-It would also be useful to have a more principled method for choosing the feasible set, specifically the weight $w$, which can play an important role when data look like the Rosenbrock data or the data in \Cref{fig:cost}.
-One approach implemented in our work is to compute the minimal loss $\mathcal{L}$ for distinct values of $w$ and choose the $w$ at the ``elbow" of the plot, e.g. $w=0.5$ in \Cref{fig:cost} or $w=1.5$ in \Cref{fig:rosenbrock_loss_compare}.
-However, choosing initial weights and identifying the elbow is subjective.
-An alternative method we are currently pursuing is to train a function using data generated from the Ellipsoid-Gaussian model to automatically choose $w$.
+It would also be useful to further investigate the feasible set, specifically the weight $w$, which can play an important role when data are nonuniform.
+While the linear regression model for choosing $w$ worked well in experiments, there are likely better models for automatic selection of $w$.

 The other main line of future work is to extend the results of \Cref{sec:applications}.
 While we make no claim that ellipsoid fitting is a silver bullet -- surely there are data on which it would perform poorly -- our examples indicate it is a promising tool for capturing nonlinearities and global features in data that are missed by many popular dimension reduction and clustering algorithms.
-As an immediate next step it is interesting to test CTEF on data that are known or suspected to be curved or cyclic in nature.
-In the context of dimension reduction, one could replace our initial PCA step with a different dimension reduction technique before ellipsoid fitting.
+As an immediate next step it is interesting to test CTEF on various data that are known or suspected to be curved or cyclic in nature.
+In the context of dimension reduction, one can replace our initial PCA step with a different dimension reduction method before ellipsoid fitting.
 Similarly, we initiate our clustering algorithm with $k$-means.
 An obvious modification is to initiate with a different clustering algorithm to improve performance.
-Finally, it is good to establish further theory for ellipsoid fitting as a dimension reduction and clustering technique, both to obtain rigorous guarantees to shed light on practical limitations and viable enhancements.
+Finally, it is good to establish further theory for ellipsoid fitting as a dimension reduction and clustering method, both to obtain rigorous guarantees and shed light on practical limitations and viable enhancements. \\

 \textit{Code availability}.
 Code for this work is available at \href{https://github.com/omelikechi/ctef}{https://github.com/omelikechi/ctef}.